cylc/cylc-doc/src/user-guide/troubleshooting.rst

    Include files can be inlined (use ``-i``).

 ``cylc config``
-   Prints workflow configuration after Cylc has parsed the runtime configuration.
+   Prints all or part of the workflow configuration after Cylc has parsed the file and expanded the runtime inheritance hierarchy.
+For example:

-   It is useful because it shows you how inheritance is expanded - for example:

    .. code-block:: cylc